Trevor-Marchand/soc-home-lab/Detections/encoded-command.md

 # Detection: Suspicious Encoded PowerShell Command

 ## Search Query
 index="windows" source="wineventlog:microsoft-windows-powershell/operational"
-EventCode=4104 Message="Write-Host"
+EventCode=4104 Message="*EncodedCommand*"

 ## What It Detects
-Execution of Base64 encoded PowerShell commands using the -EncodedCommand flag.
-Commonly used by attackers to obfuscate malicious scripts.
+Detects the use of the -EncodedCommand flag in PowerShell which is used to execute Base64 encoded commands.
+This is a common obfuscation technique used by attackers to hide malicious scripts from basic string-based detections.

 ## Event Details
 - Log: Microsoft-Windows-PowerShell/Operational